 This nail polish is 16-free from Formaldehyde, Toluene, Dibutyl Phthalate, Formaldehyde Resin, Formaldehyde Donors, Camphor, Lead, MEHQ, Triphenyl Phosphate, Ethyl Tosylamide, Xylene, Guanine, Carmine, Gluten, Methylisothiazolinone, and Mineral Oil.

 It is available in many sophisticated and fun colors.
-With 85% naturally derived ingredients, this nail polish is excellent for those who are highly sensitive to chemicals exposure.
-The product also has raving reviews, and it does last long when you apply as directed with the basecoat (Prep with Peptides) and end with topcoat (Prep in Your Step).
+With 85% naturally derived ingredients, this nail polish is excellent for those who are highly sensitive to chemical exposure.
+The product also has raving reviews, and it does last long when you apply as directed with the basecoat (Prep with Peptides) and end with the topcoat (Prep in Your Step).

 3. Dazzle Dry